openeuropa/oe_webtools/modules/oe_webtools_cookie_consent/README.md

 # OpenEuropa Webtools Cookie consent

-A Webtools Cookie Consent Kit service that provides information on page access to a 3rd party analytics service.
+A Webtools Cookie Consent Kit service that provides information on page access to a 3rd party CCK service.

 ### How it works